akazad13/akazad13.github.io/_posts/2025-02-14-SOLID-Principles-with-Examples.md

 }
 ```

-Instead we should write the class in such a way that it can be extendable:
+Instead, we should write the class in such a way that it can be extendable:

 ```mermaid
 classDiagram